-Stressful times for teenagers include major exams and other assessment periods during high school or early years of university.
+Stressful times for teenagers include major exams and other assessment periods during high school or university.
 It is important to manage your stress by having regular study routines, good planning and time management.
 You may also try specific relaxation techniques such as deep breathing and meditation.

 It is important to understand there is no ‘quick fix’ to treating acne.
 Up until this time in their life, the experience of most teenagers is only with painkillers or antibiotics, where the relief from symptoms is generally as quick as a day or so.
 However, acne treatment may take at least 6-8 weeks before noticeable improvement occurs.
 The aim of treatment is to reduce the number of blackheads, whiteheads and pimples, reduce the inflammation, and prevent scarring.

-Acne is a chronic condition, meaning it can last for up to 3–5 years.
+Acne is a chronic condition, meaning it can last for 3–5 years or more.
 Despite initial treatment being effective, acne may return after treatment is stopped.

 There are different ways to manage or treat each type of acne.
-You can get some treatments over the counter at your local pharmacy, but for others you will need to visit your GP or dermatologist.
+You can get some treatments over the counter at your local pharmacy, but you will need to visit your GP or dermatologist for others.